ESG

 Board Role in ESG Oversight

-At Virgin Galactic, we recognize that managing our ESG impacts is critical to mitigating ESG-related risks as well as seizing opportunities to create value for our employees, customers, stockholders, communities and other stakeholders.
+At Virgin Galactic, we recognize that managing our ESG impacts is critical to mitigating ESG-related risks as well as seizing opportunities to create value for our employees, customers, stockholders, communities, and other stakeholders.
 We continue to develop and refine our ESG strategy to establish a framework that aligns with industry best practices, such as Sustainability Accounting Standards Board (“SASB”) standards, and that contributes to global sustainable development.
 Our entire Board of Directors evaluates ESG-related risks and opportunities as part of its strategic oversight role, with support from its committees.
 In 2022, ESG oversight transitioned to the Audit Committee from the Nominating and Corporate Governance Committee.
 The Audit Committee periodically reviews ESG matters and reports progress to the Board.
 Other Board committees support our ESG priorities in connection with their specific areas of oversight.

-Our ESG Executive Committee is a cross-functional committee of senior leaders responsible for developing our ESG strategy and leading our company-wide commitment to good corporate citizenship and responsible business practices.
+Our ESG Executive Committee is a cross-functional committee of senior leaders responsible for developing our ESG strategy and leading our company wide commitment to good corporate citizenship and responsible business practices.
 This committee consists of members from our manufacturing and spaceline operations, human resources, legal, impacted facilities and operational teams, and provides quarterly updates to the Board.

 BOARD OF DIRECTORS